yvelikova/axway-open-docs/content/en/docs/apigtw_devops/deploy_package_tools.md

 {
-"title": "Automate processes for continuous integration", "linkTitle": "Automate processes for continuous integration", "weight":"18",
+"title": "Packaging and deployment tools", "linkTitle": "Packaging and deployment tools", "weight":"90",
 "date": "2019-11-19",
-"description": "The API Gateway package and deploy tools enable you to automate processes for continuous integration."
+"description": "Use the package and deploy tools to automate packaging, deploying, and upgrading configuration for continuous integration."
 }

 You can run the package and deploy tools from the following directory: